163rd Infantry Regiment (United States): Origins

-The 1st Regiment of Infantry was constituted in the Montana National Guard and organized 1884-1887 from existing companies.
+The 1st Regiment of Infantry was constituted in the Montana National Guard and organized 1884 to 1887 from existing companies.
 It was redesignated as the 1st Montana Volunteer Infantry and mustered into federal service 5–10 May 1898 at Helena.
 After service in the Philippines, it mustered out 17 October 1899 at San Francisco, California.
-It was reorganized from 30 May 1901-1 December 1903 as the 2nd Infantry, Montana National Guard.
+It was reorganized from 30 May 1901 to 1 December 1903 as the 2nd Infantry, Montana National Guard.
 It was mustered into federal service at Fort William Henry Harrison, Montana. on 27 June 1916 for the Mexican border and stationed at Douglas, Arizona, and mustered out 3 November 1916 at Fort William Henry Harrison.
 It was again mustered into federal service 7 April 1917 at Fort William Henry Harrison for World War I. It was later consolidated with the 3rd Battalion, 3rd Infantry, District of Columbia National Guard, reorganized and redesignated the 163rd Infantry Regiment, and assigned to the 41st Division on 19 September 1917.